MotionCorrect/data_multi-sessions-contrasts/README.md

 # data_multisession_testing
-Light-weighted data for our integrated multi-sesssional testings
+Light-weighted data for our integrated multi-session testings

 # Content
 * sub-ms01: BIDS folder with multiple contrast (T1w/MPRAGE, T2w, FLAIR).
 Original image and derivatives (see below) are the first 3 subjects from post processed data from lesion challenge 2015.